Skip to content

 Stylish corridor with bright wall colours and modern décor

-• Select light, neutral tones such as off-whites, light grays, and pale beiges to reflect light and create a sense of openness and airiness.
+• You should select colour, with neutral colour tones such as off-whites, light grays, and pale beiges.
+It reflects light and creates a sense of openness and airiness.

-• Use a monochromatic scheme by employing varying shades of a single color to add depth and sophistication.
+• It is recommended to use a monochromatic scheme by employing varying shades of a single color to add depth and sophistication.
 This approach is highly effective for a modern corridor design, which often relies on tonal variation rather than contrasting colors for visual interest.

 • A dark corridor can be effectively illuminated by implementing a deliberate, multi-layered artificial lighting strategy.